 Customers are becoming more and more demanding.
 They want more options when it comes to everything, including payment options.
 For some people, traditional methods such as credit and debit cards are the preferred option.

 For others, Apple Pay and PayPal are the go-to.
 Make sure that you cater to as many as you possibly can.
 If you don’t, it makes you look less professional and less trustworthy as a business.
 If a customer has their money in PayPal and you don’t offer that option, what is going to happen?
 They are going to go elsewhere, of course.
-You can take a look at this app to see how it fits in with your payment options.

 Don’t Make them Create an Account

 We get why you would want them to create an account, we really do.
 It makes pretty good marketing sense – you are gathering information about them and can send them carefully targeted information.

 However, there is nothing more annoying than browsing, adding a few items to your cart, and being hyped for buying, to get to the payment page and have to create an account or sign in to be able to complete your purchase.
 It adds extra time to the process, some people don’t want to give unnecessary information and you can guarantee that next time they want to buy something they will have forgotten their username and//or password – and having to wait to reset is a hassle that no one needs.

 Offer them the opportunity to create an account – regular customers will understand the benefits of doing this – but also give them the chance to purchase as a guest if that is what they would rather do.